texne/proficiency.cs.illinois.edu/index.md

    * Plan on a 1-2 day delay for us to get you onto the roster(s) for your chosen exam(s).
    * Sign up for a specific test time on PrairieTest via [the CBTF's website](https://cbtf.engr.illinois.edu/).

+Yes, this is a bit clumsy.
+We're working around some technical issues beyond our control.

 <!-- -->

 ### <a name="dres" class="anchor"></a> Disability Accommodations